simpleviewinc/keg-cli/docs/images.md

 ### Important ENVS
   * `KEG_BASE_IMAGE`: ghcr.io/simpleviewinc/tap:develop
-    * Image to use when building a tap
-    * Docker will use this image when building the image
+    * Docker will use this image as the *base* image of your tap
+    * this occurs when **building** the image
     * Should be `tap:develop` in most cases
       * This is default, but can be over written (i.e. Keg-Herkin)
   * `KEG_IMAGE_FROM`: ghcr.io/simpleviewinc/<tap-name>:develop
+    * When you build a tap, the output is a docker image
-    * Image to use when running a tap
+    * That image can be used when **running** a tap
     * Docker Compose will use this image when starting the container
+    * Most often, you just need to use `<tap-name>:develop`
+      * However, if you create a new image for your tap's branch, or are reviewing another developers branch, you might want to change the image you run
+      * That's where `KEG_IMAGE_FROM` (or the `--from` parameter for the run task) can help

 ### Image Tags
   * New Images should use the current branch as the tag name